DevExpress/testcafe/docs/articles/documentation/reference/api/runner/concurrency.md

 ```

 TestCafe opens `n` instances of the same browser and creates a pool of browser instances.
-Tests are run concurrently against this pool, that is, each test is run in the first available instance.
+Tests run concurrently against this pool, that is, each test runs in the first available instance.

 The `concurrency` function takes the following parameters: